SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/04-Problems.md

 ## Description
 Write a program that reads a **matrix of integers from the console**, then a number and prints all the positions at which that number appears in the matrix.

-The matrix definition on the console will contain a line with two **positive integer numbers** `R` and `C` – the number of rows and columns in the matrix – followed by `R` lines, each containing `C` numbers (**separated by spaces**), representing each row of the matrix.
+The matrix definition on the console will contain a line with two **positive integer numbers** `R` and `C` - the number of rows and columns in the matrix - followed by `R` lines, each containing `C` numbers (**separated by spaces**), representing each row of the matrix.

 The number you will need to find the positions of will be entered on a single line, after the matrix.

-You should print each position on a single line – first print the row, then the column at which the number appears.
+You should print each position on a single line - first print the row, then the column at which the number appears.
-If the number does not appear in the matrix, print '**not found**'.
+If the number does not appear in the matrix, print `not found`.

 ## Examples